CaelanMacArthur/Automation/AutomatingHoneytokenTesting/README.md

 ###### Problem

-* Getting past Multi-factor authentication
+* Getting past Multi-factor authentication if it O'Auth is configured over SMS with a custom solution that third party skills createdual, howerver, it is not.
+For another potiental alterative solution reference this google [doc](https://docs.google.com/document/d/1w6OSeeNztWV6SWimKX9XatXe5fAhLoJJjRJEzEXH96Q/edit?usp=sharing).

 ###### Solution